Originally Posted by SubzeroVR4

 The sophistication of the DME is so far advanced in comparison to the older JDM ECU's it's ridiculous.
 The DME allows the Piggy and Flash tunes to be alot easier than most other platforms.
 First off it tunes for AFR's not injector pulse widths using factory wideband O2's.
 The injectors for most peoples needs are big enough and never need upgraded.
 The knock sensing and other environmental (temps, IAT's etc) keep tunes from hurting anything.
 You would almost have to try to screw it up on purpose to blow anything up on this engine other than the turbo's and have seen very few engine failures on these sites aside from a few freak incidents and I don't think any of them were due to power levels or tuning problems.
 As for your experience with Greddy that's never a pleasant experience their products used to be good but their ease of use, instructions and customer service were always the worst.
 Which ever route you go either Piggy or Flash I don't think you'll regret it either way.
 I don't have any experience on the piggy's but I've heard that the JB4 can be a little easier to manage and it's a fact that BMS has the best customer service but you will find those few occasions of people having a bad experience with one of the tunes, then switching and saying how horrible the first one was and how great the second one is.

-2008 135i - Cobb AP, MS DP's, Berk street exhaust, AMS IC, BMS DCI, CDV delete, Quaife LSD, M3 control arms, M3 rear SF bushings, SS brake lines.
+2008 135i - Cobb/JB4, Spec 3+ Clutch/Flywheel, MS DP's, Berk street exhaust, AMS IC, UI CAI, CDV delete, Quaife LSD, M3 control arms/Links, RE Toe Link, ECS Trailing Arm, M3 rear SF & Trans bushings, SS brake lines, Michelin PSS.